dprojects/Woodworking/Docs/README.md

 * **custom measurements:** shows custom measurements created via [magicMeasure](#magicmeasure) tool.
 If you want to create custom measurements you need to have `App::MeasureDistance` or `Measure::MeasureDistanceDetached` object type.
 * **grain direction:** shows grain direction for object created via [grainH](#grainh), [grainV](#grainv) or [grainX](#grainx) tools.

+> [!TIP]
+> Personally, I create two cutting lists.
+First is `q - report type` for the person in the cutting service.
+> The second one is `n - report type` so I can verify that all the elements I received from the store and all
+> elements had the correct dimensions, so I can write on it.
+I usually create furniture for myself from `18 mm white chipboard`,
+> but if, for example, I need to order plywood shelves or boards in a different color, I create `g - report type`
+> for the person in the cutting service, where the appropriate board types and colors are grouped.

 **Units:** you can create report with recalculated units in `millimeter`, `meter` or `inch`.

 **Precision:** By default the values at report are rounded to have more clear listing.
 Rounding values also allows to avoid values at report like e.g. `499.9999999999` instead of `500 mm`.
 Generally during working with wood material it is rather hard to achieve precision better than `+/-1 mm`.
 Even professional cutting services are not able to keep always precision `+/-0 mm`, so precision like `+/- 0.1 mm` is rather not possible in real life.
 So by default precision for `mm` units is `0`, it means the value `500.65 mm` will be rounded to `501 mm` at the report.

 **Visibility:**